Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 “Twisted it when I caught Shin.”

 Adam nodded and prepped a couple of Crude doses for them both.
-Luckily Shin was the lightest of the Gaoians---If that had been Thurrsto, he might have torn ‘Base’s arm off wholesale.
+Luckily Shin was the lightest of the Gaoians - If that had been Thurrsto, he might have torn ‘Base’s arm off wholesale.

 Gunfire ahead.
 Righteous, Starfall, Crank and Highland were doing their thing.
 Irish pounded past with some spare mags, Kiwi, Titan and Snapfire were throwing the Array together with practiced speed.
 The Gaoians were nowhere to be seen, having melted into the shadows to presumably wreak havoc alongside the Aggressors, and Abbott was doing what a good lieutenant did: he set direction, led from the front and let his men work unimpeded.